top of page

 The Creation of Adam, by Michelangelo, Sistine Chapel, Vatican

-Like most people, I’ve been thinking a lot about the purpose of our existence, about the existence of the universe itself.
-This singular moment when everything came into being happened.
+Like most people, I’ve been thinking a lot about the purpose of our existence, about the existence of the universe itself, the singular moment when everything came into being.
 It’s almost impossible to imagine that the vast cosmos we explore and witness today was once compressed into a single “singularity”.
-And then… why did it explode?
-Why did it expand?
-That’s a question physicists continue to wrestle with, and they may or may not ever fully understand it.
+And then…why did it expand?
 Did it really happen like that at all, nobody knows, we can only speculate, but yet here we are.

 And what if there is no such universal field, then perhaps all this information and knowledge remains within our earthly realm, passed on through memory, culture, and story, carried from one generation to the next.
 And maybe, in the end, that is all there is.